xXluki98Xx/your-dl-server/README.md

 ---
 **NOTE**

-Currently: Issue with Fileserver and Webpage, if you use both, it breaks after an "random" time.
+Currently: Issue with Fileserver and Webpage, if you use both, it breaks after entering the Fileserver.
-Healthcheck at the Docker Container should restart the Container immediately.

 ---